nmcl/C--SIM/README.md

 NOTE: With the move to github and various refactoring it has become difficult to even check that C++SIM builds on all of the platforms we once supported, let alone run successfully.
 Therefore, at the moment all we can test against is Linux and that's the only platform (with gcc) that we can support.
 However, rather than remove the code for all of the other platforms we once supported, such as HPUX, Solaris and other thread packages, we've left them in the codebase for now in case others in the community are able to use them to check that C++SIM can still build and run.

+Information about specific releases, along with binary distributions, can be found in the official releases section https://github.com/nmcl/C--SIM/releases

 ----

 You can find more details of how to build and install the system in the README_FIRST directory.
 A summary is below ...